xyamzw/docs/docs/guide/install/manual.md

 Use **`.VBS`** script to start and stop, create two scripts respectively start.vbs and stop.vbs

-Just double-click to start it in the folder at the same level as the Alist startup program, don't worry about no response, just go to the browser to access it
+Just double-click to start it in the folder at the same level as the OpenList startup program, don't worry about no response, just go to the browser to access it

 ::: info Two startup scripts